ONLYOFFICE/office-js-api/Word/ApiContentControlListEntry/Methods/GetIndex.md

 # GetIndex

-Returns the index of a content control list item in the collection of list items.
+Returns an index of the content control list item in the combo box / dropdown list content control.

 ## Syntax